 ClinVar?

-PTCome qualitative representation: Kernel distribution plot
+PTCome qualitative representation: Kernel density plot

 Insert where? the amino acid length and the name of your protein of interest.

 Run the code in (xx) to obtain a kernel plot representation.
 The three vectors (potential PTCome, cancer-associated PTCome and germline-associated PTCome) are rescaled to 100 to facilitate comparisons between proteins.
 Mirror vectors are generated to avoid bias at boundaries and a density is calculated of sum of the parental vector and the mirror vectors.
 The final plot contains curves representing the potential PTCome, the cancer-associated PTCome and the germline-associated PTCome.